OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:2

-At harvest time, he sent a servant to the tenants to collect from them some of the fruit of the vineyard.
+When the time came for the harvest, he sent a servant to the tenants to gather some of the vineyard's fruit from them.

 ## Mark 12:3

-But they seized him, beat him, and sent him away empty-handed.
+But they seized him, beat him, and sent him away with nothing.

 ## Mark 12:4